fazlialtunn/NetflixCloneMVVM/README.md

-# Netflix Clone with MVVM Architecture
+# Netflix Clone with MVVM

 This project is a simplified clone of Netflix, utilizing the TMDB API to fetch movie data.
 It's built with Swift and follows the MVVM architecture pattern, demonstrating various core concepts of iOS development.